jgaa/restc-cpp/README.md

 <b>What it does:</b>
 - It formulates a HTTP reqest to a REST API server.
-Then, it transforms the JSON formatted payload in the reply into a native C++ class (GET).
+Then, it transforms the JSON formatted payload in the reply into a native C++ object (GET).
 - It Serialize a native C++ object or a container of C++ objects into a JSON payload and send it to the REST API server (POST, PUT).
 - It formulates a HTTP request to the REST API without serializing any data in either